Documentation

 The vault allocates USDC to the AvocadoLending contract.
 Utilisation is tracked on-chain and displayed in real-time.
 A cap of $5,000,000 limits total exposure.

-Borrowers open the Borrow page, verify their unique personhood via the World ID orb or device, and receive a credit limit tied to their on-chain identity.
+Borrowers open the Borrow page, complete a Persona inquiry (government ID + selfie + sanctions check), and receive a credit limit tied to their verified identity.

 Borrowers draw and repay USDC